 Raoul d’Aubigny — Alex Fyles

 February 8-17, 2019: Exit, Pursued by a Bear

 Our twisted take on Valentine’s Day is Exit, Pursued by a Bear by Lauren Gunderson, America’s most-performed playwright and author of Season 107’s Silent Sky.
 It’s a nasty feminist revenge comedy featuring a good old boy named Kyle, his beleaguered spouse Nan and her two buddies, a sweetheart of a cross dresser named Simon and a stripper named Sweetheart.
 Nan has decided to teach Kyle a long-deserved lesson, and then cover him with meat and honey and feed him to a bear.
 Yes, it’s that funny.
 Directed by Teresa Doggett.

 Anna Ziegler’s Photograph 51 is a moving portrait of Rosalind Franklin, one of the great female scientists of the twentieth century, and her fervid drive to map the contours of the DNA molecule.
 A chorus of physicists relives the chase, revealing the unsung achievements of this trail-blazing, fiercely independent woman.
 Ellie Schwetye directs.

 Season tickets for the upcoming season as well as tickets for each show are now on sale here.
-Individual show tickets will go on sale in August.
 West End Players Guild is St. Louis’s oldest continuously-operated theatre company, founded in 1911 and now presenting its second century of “big theatre in a small space.”